The sun’s out, the kids are home, and the gates are wide open. For delivery drivers, it’s peak dog bite season.

 These incidents are on the rise.
 The average claim jumped 18% last year, costing over $69,000 per bite.
 That’s not just paperwork—it’s lost time, medical bills, and stress.

-Drivers are especially at risk.
 In 2024, California, Texas, and Ohio led the nation in bites, with cities like LA, Houston, and Chicago topping the USPS list.
-If you’re delivering in one of these areas—or honestly, anywhere—you need to be alert.
+Safety protocols remain the same no matter where you're delivering—but drivers in these high-risk areas should be especially vigilant about checking for dogs before approaching any property.

 Think like a detective when you pull up to a stop: